Balays/minitax/README.md

 # minitax
-Taxonomic assignement of long metagenomic reads with minimap2
+Taxonomic assignement of metagenomic reads using minimap2

 This tool uses the minimap2 aligner to map metagenomic reads to a selected database.
 The database can be a collection of genomes from NCBI for WGS reads, or for 16S reads the databse of EMU (https://gitlab.com/treangenlab/emu) or SILVA (https://www.arb-silva.de/).